-Keep it Classic Tuesdays happens every Tuesday at MG Road.
-Former NASA scientist turned accomplished barkeep Sam Thompson makes classic cocktails that run the gamut and go beyond the scope of just Manhattans, Martinis, and Old Fashioneds.
-Sam serves up classic cocktails of the more esoteric and highly drinkable variety.
+Keep it Classic Tuesdays happens every Tuesday at MG Road, where we make classic cocktails that run the gamut and go beyond the scope of just Manhattans, Martinis, and Old Fashioneds.
+We serve up classic cocktails of the more esoteric and highly drinkable variety.
 If you like to feel smart and knowledge about your cocktail choices, but don't always want to drink something that tastes like a 16th herbal tincture, then boy is this the series for you.

 Welcome to keep it classic tuesdays